 It has proven that meditation has major physical and mental health benefits.
 There are meditation types that will allow you to focus on releasing daily stress, finding peace and bliss for a night of better sleep.

-The following three types of meditation will target different areas that may stop you from instantly hitting the pillow and snoozing.
+The following meditation will target different areas that may stop you from instantly hitting the pillow and snoozing.

 Mindfulness meditation involves training your mind to focus on your experiences, thoughts, emotions, and sensations by controlling your breathing, mental imagery, and self-awareness.

 Let’s say you’ve had a scuffle with one of your work colleagues over a work deadline and you exercised control over your emotions.
 Mindfulness meditation before bed can help you visualise the encounter and process the negative emotions you restricted so you can let that negative energy go.